 For those of you who don’t know, Mark Frost and David Lynch are co-creators of the extremely popular Twin Peaks television series that ran two seasons in 1990 and 1991.
+It returned for a third season in 2017, airing on the Showtime network.
 At a recent Twin Peaks reunion, Mark revealed that his summers spent in Sand Lake, specifically on Taborton Mountain, influenced the creation of the television series.

 On March 23rd, 2017 the UK based Daily Mail did a feature story on the Sand Lake, Mark Frost and the Hazel Drew connection to the Twin Peaks series.
 Annette Witheridge for the Daily Mail wrote:

 “Enigmatic Frost, 63, has occasionally dropped hints about the real stories behind Twin Peaks, but his most telling observations were in an essay he wrote in a Sand Lake newsletter about his maternal grandmother.”